 The performing arts unit is well established with dance, music and drama available to all students for study through to the Higher School Certificate as well as co-curricular participation available in junior and senior dance, drama ensembles, choir and school concert band.
-Senior students also have the opportunity to study a number of VET (Vocational Educational Training) courses at both school and TAFE.
+Senior students also have the opportunity to study a number of Vocational Education and Training courses (VET) courses at both school and TAFE.